OfficeDev/TrainingContent/O3652-8 App Lifecycle Management/Lab.md

 # Application Lifecycle Management
-In this lab, implement continouous integration for a Provider-Hosted app deployed to Windows Azure and Office 365.
+In this lab, you will implement continouous integration for a Provider-Hosted app deployed to Windows Azure and Office 365.

 ## Prerequisites
 1. You must have an Office 365 tenant and Windows Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.